 Low pass filter:

 Inductance prevents high-frequency signals from passing and allows low-frequency signals to pass, but the characteristics of capacitors are the opposite.
-A filter whose signal can pass through an inductor or a filter connected to the ground through a capacitor has less attenuation for low-frequency signals than high-frequency signals and is called a low-pass filter.
-The principle of the low-pass filter is very simple.
+A filter whose signal can pass through an inductor or a filter connected to the ground through a capacitor has less attenuation for low-frequency signals than high-frequency signals and is called a low pass filter.
+The principle of the low pass filters is very simple.
 It uses the principle that the capacitor passes the high frequency to block the low frequency, and the inductor passes the low frequency to block the high frequency.
-For the high frequency that needs to be cut off, use the capacitor to absorb the inductance and prevent it from passing; for the low frequency that needs to be released, use the characteristics of the high resistance of the capacitor and the low resistance of the inductance to let it pass.
+For the high frequency that needs to be cut off, use the capacitor to absorb the inductance and prevent it from passing; for the low frequency that needs to be released, low pass filter uses the characteristics of the high resistance of the capacitor and the low resistance of the inductance to let it pass.

 High pass filter:

-The characteristics of a high-pass filter are generally expressed by a first-order linear differential equation.
+The characteristics of a high pass filters are generally expressed by a first-order linear differential equation.
 The left side of it is the same as the first-order low-pass filter.
 Only the right side is the derivative of the excitation source instead of the excitation source itself.
 When a lower frequency passes through the system, there is little or no output, and when a higher frequency passes through the system, there will be less attenuation.
 In fact, for extremely high frequencies, a capacitor is equivalent to a short circuit.
 These frequencies can be output at both ends of the resistor.
-In other words, this system is suitable for passing high frequencies but has a greater obstructive effect on low frequencies, that is, the highest pass filter.
+In other words, high pass filter is suitable for passing high frequencies but has a greater obstructive effect on low frequencies, that is, the highest pass filter.

 The number of filters in the 4G era is about 60-80, and the number of filters in the 5G era will reach 120-150.
 Based on the POI optimized substrate, the new SAW filter can provide built-in temperature compensation and can integrate multiple filters on a single chip.